bigfix/developer.bigfix.com/site/pages/other/dashboard-api/dashboard_content.md

 The content that is embedded in the HTML section is typically a mix of JavaScript-Dojo-jQuery or Adobe Flex, and Relevance expressions that are evaluated with the JavaScript function **EvaluateRelevance** or with the ```<?relevance expression ?>``` tag.
-As soon as they are received, the results of the evaluation are embedded directly into the page and it is redrawn.
+As soon as they are received, the results of the evaluation are embedded directly into the page and displayed on the BigFix Console.
 For more information, access [Relevance in dashboards](./relevance_in_dashboards.html).

 The document can also specify how your dashboard is attached to the console UI, for example as a menu, a list, or an item on the navigation bar.
 Dashboard